mviereck/x11docker/README.md

  - Desktop mode with `--desktop` is supported with all X server options except `--hostdisplay`.
 If available, x11docker prefers `--xephyr` and `--nxagent`.

 ### Shared folders and HOME in container
-Changes in a running docker container system will be lost, the created docker container will be discarded.
+Changes in a running Docker container system will be lost, the created Docker container will be discarded.
 For persistent data storage you can share host directories:
  - Option `-m, --home` creates a host directory in `~/x11docker/IMAGENAME` that is shared with the container and mounted as its `HOME` directory.
 Files in container home and configuration changes will persist.
  - Option `--sharedir DIR` mounts a host directory at the same location in container. `--sharedir DIR:ro` restricts to read-only access.
  - Option `--homedir DIR` is similar to `--home` but allows you to specify a custom host directory for data storage.